PPF-Alpine/igm-paleo-glacier/README.md

 pip install -r requirements.txt
 ```

+Install IGM ([see IGM wiki](https://github.com/jouvetg/igm/wiki/1.-Installation)).
+Installing IGM on a separate conda environment (separate from the pre_process) is recommended.

 #### Downloading climate data
 Navigate to the `scripts/download/` folder and run the `download_climate_data.py` script:
 ```shell
 python download_climate_data.py
 ```
 The script will download the data from various sources and store it under the `data/raw/climate/` directory.
 The total amount of data is ~18 GB, it may take some time to download.

+>TODO: This script does not yet download the core composites nor the modeled anomaly ESM data.
+Manual download and pre-processing required.

 ##### CHELSA data file errors
 The `download_chelsa.py` script uses an outdated link.
 If you get "unsupported file format" errors, or the CHELSA tif-files download in less than 1 second, download the files manually with the `chelsa_paths.txt` file: